 Homely isn’t a yet another automation hub with some devices.
 Its main purpose is to connect your home to their 24/7 monitoring system, and if something happens - smoke sensor detects fire, or alarm is triggered by door/window/motion sensors - monitoring will get notified, and they will call firefighters/police/whoever for you.
 As a bonus to that, you also get some basic home automation.

-As you can imagine, such a system cannot depend on a random 1 USD sensor from uncle Lao, as it all needs to be certified/approved, which I guess is why their set of supported devices is not very long.
-Mostly it’s Frient/Develco/Onesti devices (they all seem to be the same thing, just re-branded), but there are also IKEA bulbs and other vendors there too, although some of them also seem to be just re-branded variants of the same things, so the “actual” list might be shorter:
+As you can imagine, such a system cannot depend on a random 1 USD sensor from uncle Lao, as it all needs to be certified/approved, which I guess is why their list of supported devices is not very long.
+Mostly it’s Frient/Develco/Onesti devices (they all seem to be the same thing, just re-branded), but there are also IKEA bulbs and other vendors there too, although some of them also seem to be just re-branded variants of the same things, so the “actual” list might be even shorter:

 Homely, supported vendors